miosync-masa/Lambda3Fluid_Dynamics/README.md

 A revolutionary fluid dynamics simulation framework based on **Semantic Tensor Theory** that solves the blow-up problem of traditional Navier-Stokes equations while maintaining structural stability.

 ## Lambda³: A “TensorFlow” Approach to Physical Systems
 Instead of handling position, velocity, and temperature separately (as in traditional fluid dynamics), Lambda³ integrates all these into a single multi-dimensional tensor.
 The simulation then computes how this unified tensor “flows” through space, time, and structural events.

-In essence, Lambda³ brings the “TensorFlow” philosophy—unified data, seamless flow—to the world of fluid dynamics and physical structures.
+In essence, Lambda³ brings the “TensorFlow” philosophy—unified data, seamless flow— to the world of fluid dynamics and physical structures.

 ## 🌊 Overview